Sweet DIY Gift Ideas + Cut Shrinky Dinks with Cricut

-My daughter Attalie got a little carried away with this Sweet Shoppe theme and drew lots of adorable treats that you’d certainly like to eat if they weren’t made of plastic.
-It’s actually been so fun partnering with my daughter on these Fresh Cuts projects.
+My daughter Attalie loves Shrinky Dinks!
+She has also been teaching herself to use ProCreate to draw on our iPad.
+She got carried away with a Sweet Shoppe theme and drew lots of adorable treats that you’d certainly like to eat if they weren’t made of plastic.
+It’s actually been so fun partnering with my daughter on these projects.
 She loves drawing the graphics and then I’m teaching her how to vectorize them and turn them into SVGs.
 Right now I still handle most of that part, but I love that she wants to learn how to do these fun things that I do.
+(UPDATE: Attalie now has a website of her own to share her music and art!)

 What are SVG files?

-Speaking of SVG… I get this question a lot so if you’re not familiar, SVG files are Scalable Vector Graphics (SVG), which means you can resize them from tiny to gigantic without sacrificing any image quality.
-You can use SVG files for a wide range of projects like digital scrapbooking or cardmaking, and SVG files are the best file format for designs to cut with a Cricut, Silhouette or other cutting machines.
+I usually share a PDF file to download, but when it comes to a cut file you really want an SVG file.
+What are SVG files you ask?
+Good question!
+SVG stands for Scalable Vector Graphics (SVG), which means you can resize from tiny to gigantic without sacrificing any image quality.
+That’s why they are perfect for using with cutting machines so you can make your final project any size you want!
+You can use SVG files for a wide range of projects just like you would for other image formats in digital scrapbooking or cardmaking.
+SVG files are the best file format for designs to cut with a Cricut, Silhouette or other cutting machines.

 SVG files are graphics that are totally scaleable so you can use them for a wide range of projects, especially with cutting machines like Cricut.

-Attalie used the Sugar Babies SVG files from the bundle to make an adorable Shrinky Dink candy charm bracelet, and I’ll walk you through how to use the Cricut to cut Shrinky Dinks in a second so you can make that too.
+Attalie used her Sugar Babies SVG files to make an adorable Shrinky Dink candy charm bracelet, and I’ll walk you through how to use the Cricut to cut Shrinky Dinks in a second so you can make that too.
 I used my “Sugar Baby Sugar” hand-lettered phrase to make a fun shirt for one of my other daughters.
+Download this free Sugar Babies Cut File bundle at the end of this post!

 How to Cut Shrinky Dinks with a Cricut